KyloIO/kylo-docs/security/KyloUIWithSSL.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are two places where you need to add StandardSSLContextService in Nifi.
 One is on the root level next to all other controller services,
 and the other is in controller services next to Kylo Reporting Task.
-See :doc:`NiFiKyloProvenanceReportingTask` on what Reporting Task is.
+See :doc:`../how-to-guides/NiFiKyloProvenanceReportingTask` on what Reporting Task is.

 Set following properties on SSL Context Service: